+- Add new [Axis]

-- Add new [Member] to [Axis] - Add new concepts to [Line Items] of Hierarchy
+- Add new [Member] to [Axis]

+- Add new concepts to [Line Items] of Hierarchy

-13.2.
+1.2.
 Roll up

-A roll up information model computes a total from a set of other concepts.
-This information model is commonly referred to a "roll up", or by the equation A + B = C. All facts involved in this information model have the same set of characteristics and all must be numeric.
+A roll up concept arrangement pattern computes a total from a set of other concepts.
+This concept arrangement pattern is commonly referred to a "roll up", or by the equation A + B = C. All facts involved in this concept arrangement pattern have the same set of characteristics and all must be numeric.